How to rescue Kenya's opposition and oversight role after the polls

 Britain, Canada, Australia, and New Zealand do not burn tyres when they lose elections; their shadow cabinets turn up for work the next morning and spend five years proving they can govern better.
 Kenya can copy the model tomorrow because the money, the losers, and the legal framework already exist.

 All that is required is a short amendment to the Political Parties Act and a few lines in the Standing Orders of Parliament and the 47 county assemblies.
-Second place is an objective fact certified by the IEBC – no room for 91 parties to quarrel over who is the “real” opposition.
+Second place is an objective fact certified by the IEBC; there is no room for 91 parties to quarrel over who is the “real” opposition.

 Kenya deserves an opposition that plans to lose as seriously as it plans to win.
 An opposition that turns up for work on the first day after defeat, sleeves rolled, alternative policies in hand.